Easy to maintain, flexible and hard-wearing.

-With a multitude of building materials at an architect’s or specifier’s disposal, commercial sheet vinyl flooring has had to evolve into a high-performance product and a design-led flooring option worthy of consideration for education, healthcare, office, retail environments and more.
+With a multitude of building materials at an architect’s or specifier’s disposal, commercial sheet vinyl flooring has had to evolve into a high-performance product but also a design-led flooring option worthy of consideration for education, healthcare, office, retail environments and more.

-Easy to maintain, flexible and hard-wearing sheet vinyl flooring is now available in several specifications to fulfil the different demands of various commercial and domestic spaces.
+Easy to maintain, flexible and hard-wearing sheet vinyl flooring is now available in several specifications to fulfil the different demands of a wide variety of commercial and domestic spaces.
 For example, a selection of vinyl flooring products with various performance qualities could be installed throughout an entire hospital building, from operating theatres and wards to bathrooms and kitchens.

-Heterogeneous vinyl flooring has a construction made up of multiple layers, including a clear PVC wearlayer, an integral printed layer and a PVC backing.
+Heterogeneous vinyl flooring has a construction of made up of multiple layers, including a clear PVC wearlayer, an integral printed layer and a PVC-backing.
 The decorative layer can mimic the appearance of natural wood and stone materials, or alternatively more abstract designs, textile effects or a solid colour plain decoration.

-By adding design elements such as grain detail, surface texture and markings, flooring manufacturers can authentically replicate the look of any species of wood or various stone types such as concrete and slate.
+By adding design elements such as grain detail, surface texture and markings, flooring manufacturers can authentically replicate the look of any species of wood or a variety of stone types such as concrete and slate.